A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

 Let us mention a sixth aspect of \visionstability.
-Our practical algorithm computes on the fly an upper bound on the \visionstability of the underlying polygon.
-This upper bound has a large explanatory value in understanding practical running times, as we will explain further in Section~\ref{sub:PractRunning}.
+Our practical algorithm computes on the fly a crude estimate on the \visionstability of the underlying polygon.
+This estimate has a large explanatory value in understanding practical running times, as we will explain further in Section~\ref{sub:PractRunning}.
 Interestingly the running time of equally sized polygons vary easily within a factor of~$10$.
 In many cases, it seems to be the case that polygons with a high running time have a low \visionstability, see Section~\ref{sub:PractRunning}.

 In summary additional assumptions should always be treated with some amount of caution.
 We consider different aspects in favor of the usage of our new assumption.
 We are looking forward to a lively discussion in the research community.